agi-templar/Burrito/README.md

 Above is the project structure in high level.
 All activities are marked with circles and classes are marked with rounded rectangles.
 We could see that ArtLib is the core for the whole structure.
 Besides the helper classes and needed supported classes provided by professor, I created three other classes to implement service and thread.

-## FIFO & Separate Thread… How does it work?
+## Message Queue & Separate Thread… How does it work?

 ![](https://s3.amazonaws.com/artceleration/truck_whole.png)